aidanmontare-edu/psws-zenodo/README.md

 - restructure request-making to raise exceptions with bad http responses
 - tests
 - support for both sandbox and regular servers
+- licensing
+- notice to user about picking license